-defendant.
-The person(s) the suit is being brought against in the Superior court.
+defendant The person(s) the suit is being brought against in the Superior court.

-demurrer.
-A motion brought by the defendant saying that even if everything in the complaint is considered to be true, it is not sufficient to state a cause of action-that is that anything legally wrong has occurred.
+demurrer A motion brought by the defendant saying that even if everything in the complaint is considered to be true, it is not sufficient to state a cause of action-that is that anything legally wrong has occurred.

-discovery.
-The process of finding out facts and developing evidence before trial in order to prove one's case.
-The primary types of discovery are interrogatories, depositions, requests for admission, and requests for production of documents or other things.
+discovery The process of finding out facts and developing evidence before trial in order to prove one's case.
+This occurs at the Superior court.
+The primary types of discovery are interrogatories, depositions, requests for admission, and requests for production.

-discretion.
-The freedom to make decisions within a broad range of reason, so long as they are not arbitrary or capricious.
+discretion The freedom to make decisions within a broad range of reason, so long as they are not arbitrary or capricious.